openx-lab/x-lab-paper_co-read/opensource_paper_list.md

 ### 2019.5 参考文献“扫荡”之文

 - [x] 1.
 Creating a Shared Understanding of Testing Culture on a Social Coding Site， 2013
+- [x] 2.
+Dynamic Governance for Nonprofit Organizations，2014
+- [x] 3.
+Onboarding in Open Source Projects，2014
+- [x] 4.
+Performance and Participation in Open Source Software on GitHub，2013

+### 2019.6 参考文献“扫荡”之文

-- [ ] 2.
+- [ ] .
 THE CREATIVE FORCES OF SELF-ORGANIZATION，2012
-- [x] 3.
-Dynamic Governance for Nonprofit Organizations，2014
-- [ ] 4.
+- [ ] .
 Dynamic Leadership: Getting Around Blind Spots，2016
-- [ ] 5.
+- [ ] .
 Evolution Patterns of Open-Source Software Systems and Communities，2002
-- [ ] 6.
-Onboarding in Open Source Projects，2014
+- [ ] .
+Novice Software Developers, All Over Again
-- [x] 7.
-Performance and Participation in Open Source Software on GitHub，2013
-- [ ] 8.
-Work Practices and Challenges in Pull-Based Development: The Contributor’s Perspective，2016
-- [ ] 9.
+- [ ] .
 Social Coding in GitHub: Transparency and Collaboration in an Open Software Repository，ACM 2012
+- [ ]  The Role of Mentoring and Project Characteristics for Onboarding in Open Source Software Projects
+- [ ]  Onboarding in Open Source Software Projects: A Preliminary Analysis
+- [ ]  Will My Patch Make It?
+And How Fast?
+Case Study on the Linux Kernel
+- [ ]  The GitHub Open Source Development Process
+- [ ]  A preliminary examination of code review processes in  open source projects
+- [ ]  Why do newcomers abandon open source software projects
+- [ ]  Work Practices and Challenges in Pull-Based Development: The Contributor’s Perspective，2016

 ## 专题篇